buildspace/buildspace-projects/NFT_Collection/Section_1/Lesson_1_What_Are_We_Building.md

 Let's get you some open-source rep!!

-🚨Wanna work in crypto?
+🚨Curious about working in web3?
 -------------------

-We're partnered with a bunch of dope companies.
+We're partnered with a bunch of awesome web3 companies.
 We'll help you get hired in crypto.
 Even if you're just curious, fill out the form!!
 What's the worst that can happen -- you get connected to some dope crypto companies!?

 [Here's the link.](https://zipschool.typeform.com/to/iG2O1lSp)

-**Fill out the form even if you're just curious :).** What's the worst that can happen?
-You get an offer at a dope company :)?